Ralim/IronOS/Documentation/Settings.md

 Flash the temperature reading after heating was halted while the tip is still hot

-### Setting: Calibrate Tip Temperature Offset?
+### Setting: Calibrate temperature?

 Used to calibrate the ADC + Op-amp offsets for the tip.
 This calibration should only be performed when the tip and handle temperature are equal and at room/ambient temperature.
 Generally *not required unless your device is reading more than 5 °C off target temperature*.
 This is intended to be performed at boot-up before internal components get warm.
 Avoid repeating the calibration, but if you must repeat it, unplug the unit, and wait for everything to go back to room temperature.
+Temperatures start to drift even after plugging in the device, which is why cold junction calibration is best done at a fresh boot-up.

 On device help text:
-Calibrate tip temperature offset; not required unless device > 5 C off target
+Tip Cold Junction Compensation (not required if temp is within 5 C) Confirm the tip & device are at room temperature before starting!

 ### Setting: Restore factory settings?